Skip to content

 Texas Miller Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle

 A Texas Miller Trust (Qualified Income Trust) is an irrevocable trust used to qualify a Medicaid applicant whose monthly income exceeds the Texas long-term-care income cap of $2,982 per month (CMS January 2026 figures).
 The trust must be drafted, signed, and funded in the same calendar month using the official HHSC template (Appendix XXXVI (Revision 26-1, Effective March 1, 2026)).
 Medicaid eligibility begins the month the trust is funded — there is no retroactive effect, and every month of delay is another month of full private-pay nursing-home cost ($7,500–$11,000/mo in Texas).
-This guide is the step-by-step operational walkthrough most families need: $79, instant download, money-back if HHSC rejects the QIT for a reason traceable to following the kit.
+This guide is the step-by-step operational walkthrough most families need: $97, instant download , money-back if HHSC rejects the QIT for a reason traceable to following the kit.

 The step-by-step playbook most Texas families need to fund a Qualified Income Trust without paying $1,000–$2,500 for an attorney to do what is, in practice, a few hours of paperwork and one trip to the bank.
 Built directly around the official HHSC template.
 Informational only — not legal advice.
+But it isn't guesswork: every step is drawn straight from HHSC's own published policy, with the citation behind each claim.

 • The bank-refusal playbook.
 The single thing buyers tell other buyers about.
 Most Texas branches have never opened a Miller Trust account and refuse on first request.
 The kit includes a verbatim script citing Appendix XXXVI (Revision 26-1, Effective March 1, 2026), the five most common refusals and how to respond to each, and a one-page resolution letter you can hand to the branch manager.